Zachary-Levesque/real-time-trading-system/README.md

 The dashboard now:

+- can trigger a live backend analysis for a searched ticker
 - fetches price, signal, and recommendation data from the backend API
 - supports ticker search
 - displays loading and error states